TechFusionMasters/ValueMapper/README.md

 - 🎯 Custom property mapping using attributes
 - 🚫 Property exclusion support
 - 📝 Support for basic type conversions including enums
-- 🔄 Collection mapping support
+- 🔄 List mapping with automatic parallelization

 ## When to Use SimpleMapper